 Mars Veterinary DNA test kit for dogs offers their comprehensive DNA test services to help you get insights on your pet’s genetic system (almost) to the fullest.

 The services include MDR1 multi-drug sensitivity test that could help prevent potentially harmful drug effects.
 Test results will also give you a weight range prediction for puppies and dogs to help obtain their correct balance of food and exercise regimens.
 Breed and ancestry detection going back three generations of parentage are also included.

 Aside from the aforementioned features, if you use the Mars Veterinary Wisdom Panel 3.0 you also get a customized report on the following – for purebreds, you get a breed certification and level of genetic diversity; for designer dogs, a certification to the effect that your dog is an authentic 50/50 hybrid of two purebred origins; for all types, comprehensive information on how to provide effective training and wellness program.

 Canine owners were particularly impressed with the company’s customer care service.
 When they contacted the company for some doubts they initially had regarding the results, they promptly received an answer through mail, a call, or both.
 The company went out of its way to explain how the process works and what they based their findings on, and answered questions from the owner.
 This kind of responsiveness was well appreciated by the customers who now think highly of this product and the company behind it.

 Reviews from pet owners: “Okay, confession time.
 I did the Mars 2.5 test a few weeks back for my rescue pup.
 I was a bit incredulous as to their findings and my vet just shook his head.
 My rescue puppy has…”

-This doggy DNA test from DNA My Dog allows you to be more pro-active and learn about the various breeds found in your dog’s unique heritage, determine his potential susceptibility to any health risks, and discover your dog’s basic strengths and personality traits related with each breed.
+This third one of the best dog DNA tests from DNA My Dog allows you to be more pro-active and learn about the various breeds found in your dog’s unique heritage, determine his potential susceptibility to any health risks, and discover your dog’s basic strengths and personality traits related with each breed.
 Perhaps, too, you’ll be able unlock some of your pooch’s innate abilities in the process.